econrad003/yaMazeImp/README.md

 **Bug #7** -- Fixed! -- A potential bug was discovered in the implementation of preweaving in conjunction with Kruskal's algorithm.
 Affected would be preweaves when there are grid connections other than the weave connections (default north/south and east/west).
 An example is the up/down stairwell connection in a multilevel maze.
 The bug is labelled "potential" as it does not affect rectangular weave mazes and, prior to this release, these were the only supported weave mazes.

 **still needed** -- multilevel maze state classes for use with Prim's algorithm and with growing tree algorithms; a Königsberg bridges demonstration maze built as a multilevel maze.

-#### 14 August 2020

-**Prim's algorithm** -- Python modules *prims.py* contains an implementation of Prim's algorithm for generating a minimum weight spanning tree from an edge-weighted graph.
-(This is the "Truest Prim" algorithm described in the beginning of Chapter 11 of [1], not the similar maze-generation algorithm misleadingly named "True Prim" which uses vertex weights instead of edge weights.)
-The script *prims\_demo.py* provides a demonstration.

-**growing tree algorithms** -- Several algorithms related to Prim's algorithm are collected in the Python modules *edgewise\_growing\_tree.py* and *vertexwise\_growing\_tree.py*.

-The edgewise growing tree modules build on the Prims.State class in *prims.py* in order to produce different kinds of spanning trees (i.e. perfect mazes) on connected grids (i.e. connected graphs).
-The implemented examples (suggested by exercises in Chapter 11 of [1]) are illustrated in the demonstration script *edge\_growing\_demo.py*.
-For comparison purposes, the maze array also includes mazes produced using Prim's algorithm and Kruskal's algorithm.

-Module *vertexwise\_growing\_tree.py* contains vertexwise growing tree classes starting with class Vertex\_Prims, my version of algorithm "True Prim" as described and implemented in Chapter 11 of[1].
-Nested class Vertex\_Prims.State maintains the algorithms state using a priority queue.
-Several subclasses of Vertex\_Prims.State are included as examples of variants.
-(The included variations either change the cost function or change the queue discipline.)
-Script *vertex\_growing\_demo.py* demonstrates the implemented vertexwise growing tree algorithms.
-Prim's algorithm ("Truest Prim" in [1]) is included in the maze output array for purposes of comparison.

-**Borůvka's algorithm** -- *boruvkas.py* is an implementation of Borůvka's algorithm to create minimum spanning tree mazes.
-A demonstration script *boruvkas\_demo.py* outputs a maze.

-**recursive division** -- implemented in the Jamis Buck book [1] as a wall adder, it is implemented here (in *recursive\_division.py*) as a passage carver, using a State object in the manner of the implementation of Kruskal's algorithm.
-Some subclasses of the recursive division State object are included to illustrate some variations of the algorithm.
-The primary demonstration script (*recursive\_division\_demo.py*) gives four examples.
-A secondary script (*recursive\_division\_demo5.py*) gives a fifth example and also illustrates calling of the primary script from another script.

-**minor bug fixes** including typographical errors, documentation oversights, and markdown issues.

-**change log** -- A list of older changes, previously included at the end of *README.md*, has been moved to *CHANGELOG.md*.
-A short list of recent changes will continue to remain in *README.md*.

 ## 3 Algorithms